Boolean functions: noise stability, non-interactive correlation distillation, and mutual information: The most informative Boolean function

-\begin{rmk} Courtade-Kumar's conjecture is verified by Ordentlich, Shayevitz, and Weinstein \cite{OSW15} in the extremal settings: $\epsilon=\epsilon(n)\approx 0$ and $\epsilon=\epsilon(n)\approx 1/2$.
-Samorodnitsky \cite{Sam16} gave a dimension-free bound on the noise level in the strong noise setting.
-Our result provides a finer characterization of the maximizer of the mutual information $I(X; f(Y))$ under the constraint that the mean $\E f$ is fixed. \end{rmk}
+\begin{rmk} In Appendix B of \cite{CK14}, Courtade and Kumar observed that their conjecture holds when $\epsilon=\epsilon(n)\to 0, 1/2$.
+A quantitative bound in the high noise case can be found in Corollary 1 of Ordentlich, Shayevitz, and Weinstein \cite{OSW15}.(In an unpublished work, similar results were independently obtained by Sachdeva and Samorodnitsky).
+Samorodnitsky \cite{Sam16} gave a dimension-free bound in the high noise setting.
+Our result provides a finer characterization of maximizers of $I(X; f(Y))$ when $\E f$ is fixed.
+This was also observed in Appendix B of \cite{CK14}. \end{rmk}